California ASCD in partnership with Character Strong present

+IF YOU ARE JUST REGISTERING A PARTICIPANT(S) AND NOT ATTENDING YOURSELF, PLEASE DO NOT ENTER YOUR INFORMATION.
+YOU WILL BE LISTED AS AN ATTENDEE AND THE INVOICE WILL REFLECT A FEE.
 After registering, you will receive a confirmation email.
 After payment process has been completed and closer to the date of the webinar, you will receive an email containing information about joining the meeting.

 Clay Cook, PhD is an implementation scientist, psychologist, and former paraprofessional and middle school math teacher.
 He is the Chief Development Officer at Character Strong who has spent the past 15 years working in partnership with school systems across the country to support the implementation of effective practices that promote better and more equitable outcomes for students.
 Dr. Cook has been a professor and researcher at 3 universities.

 Kat Pastor, Director of School Supports & Outreach at Character Strong, has passionately served as a student and educator advocate for over 20 years in the roles of coach, student council advisor, school counselor at the secondary level and financial aid counselor/coordinator of student employment and adjunct professor at the post-secondary level.
 Through Kat’s leadership, her school counseling department received both state and national recognition.